nitishparihar/nitishparihar/README.md

 ## Hi there 👋

-I am a self-taught programmer currently focusing on Frontend Development.
+I am a self-taught Frontend Developer.

 ## Technologies